Baghleq Rural District

 Baghleq Rural District (دهستان باغلق) is in the Central District of Raz and Jargalan County, North Khorasan province, Iran.
 Its capital is the village of Baghleq.

 History

-After the 2011 National Census, Raz and Jargalan District was separated from Bojnord County in the establishment of Raz and Jargalan County, and Baghleq Rural District was created in the new Central District.
+In 2012, Raz and Jargalan District was separated from Bojnord County in the establishment of Raz and Jargalan County, and Baghleq Rural District was created in the new Central District.

 Demographics

 Population

-At the time of the 2016 census, the rural district's population was 8,909 in 2,251 households.
+At the time of the 2016 National Census, the rural district's population was 8,909 in 2,251 households.
 The most populous of its eight villages was Beyk Pulad, with 2,774 people.